 So, if you have a brand or business, you should be thinking about developing customer relationships.
 Customer relationships will help you win more shoppers.
 In the age of online shopping, by focusing on truthful and clear product information online you can deliver a consistent experience to your customers.
 Brands should focus on building trust with their audience by providing them the right content, encouraging reviews, and providing high-quality customer service, which will help customers trust your brand in the long run.

 3. Number of Amazon Prime Members

-Amazon’s Prime membership program continues to reach an increasing amount of online shoppers.
-There were an estimated 103 million U.S. Amazon Prime subscribers, up from 95 million in June 2018 (Statista, 2019).
+Amazon’s Prime membership program continues to reach an increasing number of online shoppers.
+There are currently 150 million Prime subscribers, a 50 percent increase from 100 million in April 2018 (VentureBeat, 2020).

 5. The Most Popular Amazon Product Category

 Out of all the product categories, the electronics category was the most popular product category purchased by Amazon shoppers in the United States.
 44 percent of US Amazon shoppers have purchased electronics via Amazon (Feedvisor, 2019).
 That was followed closely by clothing, shoes, and jewelry at 43 percent, and home and kitchen products at 39 percent.

 Amazon is constantly working on increasing its product and category coverage on the platform.
 This means that it’s also growing to attract new types of customers and various different niches.
 The diverse range of products offered by Amazon is one of its core strengths that helps it to highlight itself prominently among competition, and also why so many other companies face difficulty to reach the same level of success.
 Expanding its categories also means that it’s becoming accessible to new audiences and constantly expanding its target market, to reach as many individuals as possible.
 But it does all this, while at the same time maintaining quality standards which builds trust.

 6. Most Important Factors Driving Purchasing Decisions on Amazon